 Sonora has plenty of things to do for the outdoors enthusiast.

 The Dragoon Gulch Trail winds up a pretty oak and manzanita-covered hillside and offers more than three miles of maintained trails of varying difficulty.
 There's options for someone looking for a peaceful morning stroll or the serious hiker or biker seeking a challenge.
 The views of Sonora and surrounding hills are worth the effort of those difficult choices, and although it may be classified as an urban trail, you'll have no idea you're in town.
 Bring your dog on a leash; they'll love it.
-The trail is also a great option for mountain biking!

 For the golfer, Teleli Golf Club offers a scenic 18-hole championship course designed by Robert Muir Graves, who designed the course while enjoying the Gold Country and the beauty of the Sierra Nevada foothills.
 The course accommodates golfers of all abilities and club and cart rentals are available.